 Abstinence is the only way to prevent it 100%.
 Get the HPV vaccine before you become sexually active and always use a latex, polyurethane, or polyisoprene condom during sex to reduce your chance of getting infected.
 The vaccine is given in 3 doses and helps prevent most cases of HPV that lead to cervical cancer.
 Routine Pap smears help prevent cervical cancer.

-You may feel painless sores lasting 3 to 6 weeks, usually on your vulva or penis.
-During the secondary stage people can develop skin rashes on the body, including their hands and feet, sores in the vagina, or anus; sore throat, weight loss, and headache and muscle pains.
-During the third stage people can develop damage to the nervous system, heart, and brain.
+During the primary stage of syphilis, you may feel (often) painless sores lasting 3 to 6 weeks.
+Sores can appear anywhere on the body, but usually on your vulva or penis.
+During the secondary stage, skin rashes can develop on the body, including your hands and feet.
+You may also have sores in the vagina or anus, a sore throat, weight loss, headaches, and muscle pains.
+During the tertiary stage, syphilis can damage the nervous system, heart, and brain.
+It is possible to be infected with syphilis for many years with no symptoms.
+This is called the latent stage and happens before the tertiary stage.

 Most people do not have symptoms.
-You can have vaginal discharge, odor, itching, burning, redness or soreness in your genitals.
+You may have vaginal discharge, odor, itching, burning, redness, or soreness in your genitals.
+Many men with trichomoniasis do not have symptoms, but if they do, they may experience a slight discharge from the penis, burning after urination or ejaculation, or itching of the urethra.

 Antibiotics.
-You and your partner(s) must be treated to prevent re-infection.
+You and your partner(s) must be treated to be cured and to prevent re-infection.
+It is important that you follow your health care provider’s instructions carefully when taking any medication for treatment.

-It increases the risk of getting or spreading other STIs.
-Can cause preterm birth if you are pregnant.
+Untreated trich increases the risk of getting or spreading other STIs like HIV, and it can cause preterm birth if you are pregnant.

-Know if your partner is infected before having sex.
 Abstinence is the only way to prevent it 100%.
-Use a latex, polyurethane, or polyisoprene condom every time you have sex.
-But condoms don’t cover all areas and you can still get infected.
+Communicate with your partner before having sex to know if they are infected.
+Use a latex, polyurethane, or polyisoprene condom EVERY time you have sex.
+But condoms don’t cover all areas, and you can still get infected.
 Avoid sex until all symptoms have gone away after treatment.

-Gonorrhea is a bacterial infection caused by contact with body fluids through unprotected vaginal, anal, and oral sex.
+Gonorrhea is a bacterial infection.
+You can get gonorrhea from contact with the body fluids of an infected person during unprotected vaginal, anal, and oral sex.
 It is one of the most common STIs among young people.
+Gonorrhea is curable.

-Urine test and vaginal, throat, or rectum swab.
+Urine test and vaginal, throat, or rectal swab.

 Antibiotics.
-You and your partner(s) must be treated to prevent re-infection.
+You and your partner(s) must be treated to be cured and to prevent re-infection.
+It is important that you follow your health care provider's instructions carefully when taking any medication for treatment.

-Gonorrhea can cause infertility, pelvic pain, pelvic inflammatory disease, ectopic pregnancy, arthritis, skin rash, and may increase chances of getting HIV.
+Gonorrhea can cause infertility, pelvic pain, pelvic inflammatory disease, ectopic pregnancy, arthritis, skin rash, and may increase the risk of getting other STIs like HIV.
+Untreated gonorrhea during pregnancy can increase the risk of miscarriage, premature birth, and low birth weight, and can also lead to eye infections in newborns during delivery.

 An internal condom is similar to the external one, except you wear it inside your vagina.
 It’s a good way to protect yourself against a pregnancy and STIs if your partner doesn’t like condoms.
 If you use it perfectly it’s very effective.
 But a lot of people don’t use it right, that’s why it is not as effective as the male condom.
 Don’t forget to use a water-based lubricant for best results.